What Renters Should Know About Tenant Screening

 Military Referrals and References

-What to Know about the Fair Housing Act
+What to Know About the Fair Housing Act

-A landlord has plenty of legal reasons to reject your application, usually stemming from convicted criminal behavior or the lack of employment.
+A landlord has legal reasons to reject your application, usually stemming from convicted criminal behavior or the lack of employment.
 However, several personal factors cannot automatically take you out of the running for a home.

 Protected classes are written into the Fair Housing Act (FHA).
 The federally mandated act states,